nicolasleenaerts/setweaver/README.md

-# mitools
+# setweaver

-*mitools* is an R package designed to help users create sets of variables based on a mutual information approach.
+*setweaver* is an R package designed to help users create sets of variables based on a mutual information approach.
 In this context, a set is a collection of distinct elements (e.g., variables) that can also be treated as a single entity.
 Mutual information, a concept from